arrow_back

 Day 6

-Navigate the Burren’s unique limestone landscape, created during the last Ice Age, before you reach the majestic Cliffs of Moher, which tower 200 meters above the roaring Atlantic.
-Trace the western coast of County Clare to Loop Head where the River Shannon flows into the sea.
-Test the waters with activities in Kilkee or relax on its promenade, or drive toward the Shannon mouth and spot the resident dolphin herd.
-Overnight in County Clare or County Limerick.
+Travel through the Burren, a distinctive limestone region shaped during the last Ice Age.
+Continue your journey to the Cliffs of Moher, where sheer cliffs rise 200 meters above the Atlantic, offering dramatic ocean views.
+Follow the western coast of County Clare to Loop Head, where the River Shannon meets the sea.
+In Kilkee, you may try water activities or relax along the promenade, or drive toward the Shannon mouth to look for the resident dolphin herd.
+You spend the night in either County Clare or County Limerick.

 Meals: Breakfast